Childcare in Singapore 2024: Costs, Options and Subsidies for Working Parents

 Premium privately-owned childcare centres have a special curriculum designed around a teaching philosophy.
 Some specialise in bilingual classes, while others offer art, speech, and drama lessons.
 They also have primary school readiness programmes, and a higher teacher-to-student ratio so your child can get more personalised attention.

-All this comes at a premium price that often begins at $1,000 per month, with some international preschools charging rates of over $31,000 per year.
+All this comes at a premium price that often begins at $1,000 per month.

 Monthly cost: up to $720 (for full-day childcare) - $1,275 (for full-day infant care)

 Anchor operators like MY World Preschool and My First Skool are privately-run childcare centres with funding support from the Anchor Operators Scheme.
 Like premium childcare centres, they have a special curriculum around early childhood education.
-The key difference is that anchor operators receive funding that keeps their monthly fees capped at $720 for full-day childcare, $1,275 for full-day infant care, and $160 for kindergarten.
+The key difference is that anchor operators receive funding that keeps their monthly fees capped at $680 (excluding GST)for full-day childcare, $1,235 (excluding GST) for full-day infant care, and $150 (excluding GST) for kindergarten.

 Monthly cost: up to $800 (full-day childcare) - $1,400 (full-day infant care)

 Similar to anchor operators, partner operators receive funding from the government to keep early childhood education in Singapore affordable.
-As at October 2020, their fee caps are at $800 for full-day child care and $1,400 for full-day infant care.
-These fee caps will drop to $760 and $1,330 respectively, starting from January 2021.
+Their fee caps are at $720 (excluding GST) for full-day child care and $1,290 (excluding GST) for full-day infant care.

 Choosing a child care centre with the right fit is important.
 The Early Childhood Development Agency (ECDA) has a comprehensive listing of child care centres in Singapore to help you choose the right one for you and your family.
 You can use ECDA’s Preschool Search Portal to find a preschool near you.

 Subsidies for parents